nickdrummond/star-wars-ontology/readme.txt

 * Incorrect use of participant/deathOf etc - using Role - eg participant some Stormtrooper should be participant some (hadRole some Stormtrooper)
-* Nute Gunray asserted Murder in other direction

 Review all properties:
 * married not used